rose-pine/linux-tty/readme.md

 ## Usage

-Add `rosepine.txt` contents to your shell config
+Append the contents of `rosepine.txt` contents to your login shell config

 ```sh
 # If you use Bash + a bashrc